CityOfZion/neo-boa/docs/source/overview.rst

 -  Compiles a subset of the Python language to the ``.avm`` format for use in the `Neo Virtual Machine`_.
--  Works for Python 3.4 and 3.5.
+-  Works for Python 3.4+

 What will it do
 ^^^^^^^^^^^^^^^

 -  Compile a larger subset of the Python language.
--  Works for Python 3.6.

 What parts of Python are supported?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following is a glimpse into the currently supported Python language features.
-For details, please see all samples in the ``boa.tests.src`` directory.
+For details, please see all samples in the ``example`` directory.

 - Flow Control:

-    - If, Else, Elif, While, Break, Method calls, Lamdbas, for x in.
+    - If, Else, Elif, While, Break, Method calls, Lamdbas, for x in y.

 - Arithmetric and equality Operators for integer math: